Essential Items

 b) Emergency personal shelter providing significant thermal protection: eg 3-layer Blizzard Bag, or SOL Escape Bivvy, or SOL Escape Lite Bivvy.

-NB: SOL Emergency Bivi; Rab Survival Zone, or lightweight “2 layer” Blizzard Bags are not acceptable; Nor are any other bag not pre-authorised prior to registration.
+NB: SOL Emergency Bivi; Rab Survival Zone, Harrier Emergency Survival Bag or lightweight “2 layer” Blizzard Bags are not acceptable; Nor are any other bag not pre-authorised prior to registration.

-a) A “Solo” shelter as listed in the left column, for EVERY member of your party, or
+a) A “Solo” shelter as listed in the left column, for each member of your team, or

 Optional items to consider